Christina5P/Mindful-Rise/README.md

 ![Screenshot of backblog](static/img_readme/backblog.png)

-If you find an interersting post, you have an option to share it in social media below the posts.
+If you find an interesting post, you have the option to share it on social media below the posts.

-You have to be loggedd in to like or comment a post, in a easy way.
-As an admin, it should be easy to approve comments, so you have a filter choice and can approve multiple comments at same time.
-You are also able to edit or delete your comment and receive alerts of update or a flag if you are sure that you want to delete a post.
-There is also a vounter of likes and comments.
+Users must be logged in to like or comment on a post.
+For admins, it’s easy to approve comments using a filter option that allows multiple comments to be approved simultaneously.
+Users can also edit or delete their comments and receive alerts or flags to confirm actions like deleting a post.
+The page also features counters for likes and comments.

 ![Screenshot of blogpage](static/img_readme/blogpage.png)

 If there´s no post in a category, you get a message,so you understand that there is no published posts.

 ### Courses
-There is also a page for courses.
-I want that page to be more exclusive and is only for members.
+The courses page is more exclusive and available only to members.
-When you enter this page as logged in, you welcome with a message.
-You also have the course material under the picture with the message.
+When logged in, users are greeted with a welcome message and can access the course material below the message.

-If you´re not signed in, you´ll se a form in the center of the page with links to log in or sign up form.
+If you're not signed in, you'll see a form in the center of the page with links to log in or sign up.
-The course material will not be able for unauthorized users and you will not see them.
+The course material is not visible to unauthorized users.

 ![Screenshot of coursepage](static/img_readme/coursepagelogin.png)